120€ Ceremonial Edition

 40€ Standard Edition

-Ceremonial Edition: This deluxe hardcover edition is limited to 72 hand-numbered copies, handbound with black leather and with marbled end-papers.
+Ceremonial Edition: This deluxe hardcover edition is limited to 72 hand-numbered copies, handbound in black French Morocco and with marbled end-papers.

 Specifications: Octavo format (148 x 210 mm), 130 g. voluminous two side-coated paper with 140 g. marbled end-papers.
 Hand-bound in leather, hand-sewn spine with a ribbon bookmark.
 A digital version of the book is included in the price as well.

 Hardcover edition limited to 300 copies.
 The book is bound in dark brown cloth with black end-papers, hand-sewn spine and ribbon.
 The covers are printed with gold foil with the book’s title and logo.

 Specifications: 185 pages, 120 g. cream paper, Octavo format (148x210 mm), 140 g. black endpapers.
 Hand-sewn spine, bound in cloth and with a ribbon bookmark.